-Rule #2 – Make certain the mother is on the premises and available to see
+Rule #2 – Make Certain the Mother is on the Premises and Available to See

 - The breeder does not have the dam on the premises or have the pedigrees available.
-No reputable breeder would have puppies on the premises without the dam being there and pedigrees must be available.
+No reputable breeder would have puppies on the premises without the dam being there, and pedigrees must be available.

 - No dam, no pedigrees, no deal.

-This is a very important component of buying a purebred dog.
+It is an essential component of buying a purebred dog.
 Some breeds of purebred dogs have a history of inherited health disorders.
 Reputable breeders will have established a breeding program that dramatically reduces the possibility of such disorders appearing in their dogs.
 Therefore, ask to see the formal health clearances for both the dam and the sire.
 The fact that the sire may not be on the premises is irrelevant.
 The breeder should have copies of such clearances on file.
 You should also ask to see the veterinary records of the puppy.
 Good breeders ensure that the parents have health clearances before breeding them.
 No credible breeder would sell their puppies without an initial visit to the veterinarian for shots and a general check-up.

 Your bill of sale is a significant part of your legal protection.
-It should be dated and signed by the breeder and it should include, at the very least, a verification that the dog is purebred, the breed of the dog, your name and the name of the breeder, the identification number of the dog (see Rule #6 below), a verification that you will be provided with registration papers (see Rule #7 below) and the total price of the dog, including all costs of registration.
+It should be dated and signed by the breeder.
+It should include, at the very least, a verification that the dog is purebred, the breed of the dog, your name and the name of the breeder, the identification number of the dog (see Rule #6 below), a verification that you will be provided with registration papers (see Rule #7 below) and the total price of the dog, including all costs of registration.
 Never pay for a purebred dog, in whole or in part, without first being provided with a proper bill of sale containing all of the above.